nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `edit {INDEX [-n NAME] [-p PHONE] [-e EMAIL] [-a ADDRESS] [-t TAG]…​ [-b BIRTHDAY] [-r REMARK] | --remove -t TAG [-t TAG}…​}`

+* Editing specific person `edit INDEX [-n NAME] [-p PHONE] [-e EMAIL] [-a ADDRESS] [-t TAG]…​ [-b BIRTHDAY] [-r REMARK] `:
   * Edits the person at the specified `INDEX`.
   * Existing values will be updated to the input values.
   * When editing tags, the existing tags of the person will be removed i.e. adding of tags is not cumulative.
   * You can remove all the person’s tags by typing `-t` without specifying any tags after it.
-* If `--remove` flag is used instead of `INDEX`, all specified tags will be removed from all persons in displayed list.
+* `--remove` flag used `edit --remove -t TAG [-t TAG}…​`
+  * All specified tags will be removed from persons in displayed list.

 Examples:
 * `edit 2 -n James Lee -e jameslee@example.com` Edits the contact name to be “James Lee” and email address to be “jameslee@example.com”.
 * `edit 2 -n Betsy Crower -t` Edits the name of the 2nd person to be Betsy Crower and clears all existing tags.
 * `edit --remove -t friends` Removes the `friends` tag from Alex Yeoh and Charlotte Oliveiro.

 ### Listing contacts : `list`